IoT-Ignite/weatherstation/README.md

 - If a Piezo Buzzer is connected, it will plays a funny sound on startup.
 - If a APA102 RGB Led strip is connected, it will display a rainbow of 7 pixels indicating the current pressure.
 - If a Google Cloud Platform project is configured (see instruction below), it will publish the sensor data to Google Cloug PubSub.
+- If you register to IoT-Ignite Devzone and define the configurations it will publish the sensor data to IoT-Ignite Platform.
+Then you can define CEP rules and see the results.

 Google Cloud Platform configuration (optional)
 ==============================================